sanja-vadic/test-data-backend/README.md

 # test-data-backend
-Application which provides REST API for getting data in test purposes.
+Application which provides REST API for getting data for test purposes.